 Seasonal and sweet.

-I’m not going to lie: Making strawberry rhubarb pie is a bit of a pain.
-That’s why I generally don’t make it.
-On the other hand, I absolutely love the combination of tart rhubarb, sweet spring strawberries, and maybe some bonus flavors like bright lemon, ginger, and some vanilla bean.
+Making strawberry rhubarb pie is a bit of a pain.
+On the other hand, I absolutely love the combination of tart rhubarb, sweet spring strawberries, and maybe bonus flavors like lemon, ginger, and some vanilla bean.
 What to do?
-Make strawberry rhubarb compote.
+Make homemade strawberry rhubarb compote.

 Rhubarb is actually a spring vegetable.
 Which makes sense, since it is actually not sweet and looks like celery with a bad sunburn.
 But rhubarb finds its way into dessert because of how well its tartness pairs with sugar and other fruit.
-And, I assume, because the color is so beautiful when the rhubarb cooks down.
+And because the color is so beautiful when the rhubarb cooks down.

 Notes for Strawberry Rhubarb Compote With Fresh Ginger: